How Van Gogh Really Died and How Putting the Kibosh on the Suicide Story is Crucial for Creatives

-It tossed a healthy hunk of the van Gogh story into the same pile where pronouncements like, “the earth is flat” now rest.
+1. It pretty much tossed the belief that van Gogh committed suicide, into the same pile where pronouncements like, “the earth is flat” now rest.

 Myth 1: Van Gogh was Never Recognized As a Great Artist